ngiann/ConvolvedGaussianProcessesExperiments/README.md

 ## How to read the results for real data

-All experiments with real data use the same same kernel "matern32".
+All experiments with real data use the same kernel "matern32".
 As an example, we look at the results of Mrk279_2017.
 We change in the corresponding folder, start Julia and load the data:
 ```